In this article, we will tell you how to create a WordPress plugin in simple steps.

 The most important reason why people prefer WordPress over any other platform is its unlimited useful plugins collection.

-Plugins are nothing but PHP code and what you can do with a plugin vary from code to code.
+Plugins are nothing but PHP scripts and what you can do with a plugin vary from script to script.

 You can design plugins starting from simple modifications like changing colors of header and footer to working as functional modules for important features related to monetary transactions, auto-responding and likewise.

 Once you know how to create a WordPress plugin, the possibilities become limitless.

 Who Needs To Know How To Create A WordPress Plugin?

 There are basically three types of users in WordPress.
 The first category of people is those who have no knowledge of PHP and depend on plugins already available to increase the functionalities of the websites.

 The second category of people are those who know PHP, and whenever they need to modify something that cannot be achieved through plugins, they modify the files present in the editor like functions.php, sidebar.php, header.php and likewise.
 They do not bother about creating a plugin.